lrmantovani10/Stable-Diffusion.mojo/README.md

 mojo demo.mojo
 ````

+Furthermore, feel free to change the "image_size" alias in the pipeline.mojo file to fit the image width / length that you desire to use!

 ## Thanks 🙏

 * Thanks to the extraordinary [Pytorch Stable Diffusion](https://github.com/hkproj/pytorch-stable-diffusion) implementation available here.
 This was the primary source of inspiration for this project.